snyk-labs/sbom-to-snyk-depgraph/README.md

                             SNYK_TOKEN]
   --snyk-org-id TEXT        Please specify the Snyk ORG ID to run commands
-                            against  [env var: SNYK_ORG_ID] --snyk-project-name TEXT  Specify a custom Snyk project name.
-By default Snyk will use the name of the root node.  [env
-                            var: SNYK_PROJECT_NAME]
-  --help                    Show this message and exit.
+                            against  [env var: SNYK_ORG_ID] --help                    Show this message and exit.
   ```